 As long as people feel a bit urgent, you’ve accomplished your goal.

 Here is one button that uses the word “Now.”
-Sadly, it doesn’t adhere to some of the other elements we’ve been discussing, but it’s still a good example of how you can use timing words.
+While it doesn’t adhere to some of the other elements we’ve been discussing, it’s still a good example of how you can use timing words.